Highest 2019 Job Vacancies in Canada

 Job searching

 There are various occupations in demand in Canada at the moment however certain professions are offering more jobs than others.
-This is highly dependant on location.
+This is highly dependent on location.
 For example, Saskatchewan is a prairie province with over 44,000 farms in existence.
 It, therefore, makes sense that occupations such as farmworkers and truck drivers would be more in demand there than in, let's say British Columbia.
 Vancouver currently ranks first in North America for tech job growth, even when compared to tech giants like San Francisco, Seattle and New York.

 Here are the top job vacancies for 2019 by province/territory in Canada: